 NAME NO. PIN FUNCTION BOOT 1 Power supply bias for high-side power MOSFET gate driver.
 Connect a 0.1uF capacitor from BOOT pin to SW pin.
 Bootstrap capacitor is charged when low-side power MOSFET is on or SW voltage is low.
 VIN 2 Input supply voltage.
 Connect a local bypass capacitor from VIN pin to GND pin.
 Path from VIN pin to high frequency bypass capacitor and GND must be as short as possible.
-EN 3 Enable pin to the regulator with internal pull-up current source.
-Pull below 1.1V to disable the converter.
+EN 3 Binding with pin to high nequency bypass capacitor and GND must be as short as possible Binding Provide the converter of the regulator with internal pull-up current source.
+Pull below 1.1V disable the converter.
 Float or connect to VIN to enable the converter.
-The tap of resistor divider from VIN to GND connecting EN pin can adjust the input voltage lockout threshold.
+The tap of resis divider from VIN to GND connecting EN pin can adjust the input voltage lock threshold.